Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/MVVM/Providers/LogicBase.md

 ### OnViewLoadedManagerLoadedInternal(object sender, ViewLoadEventArgs e)

-Called when the view manager is loaded.This method is public because the view loaded manager must be subscribed to as a weak event.
+Called when the view manager is loaded.
+This method is public because the view loaded manager must be subscribed to as a weak event.

 #### Parameters